b0llull0s/Python-Black-Hat-Exercises/README.md

 # Python-Black-Hat-Exercises
-Exercises from the Black Hat Python Book
+> [!CAUTION]
+> "This repository contains solutions to exercises from Black Hat Python by Justin Seitz.
+This code is intended for educational purposes and should not be used for unethical hacking practices."